FAQs about Brewster’s Reopening and Updates on School Year 2020-21

 Once the school year has commenced, are boarding students permitted to travel home on weekends?

-Boarding students are not permitted to travel to and from the campus over the weekends without prior school approval of essential travel.
+Boarding students are not permitted to travel to and from the campus over the weekends without prior school approval of emergency travel.
+Stronger restrictions on travel during the winter season, commencing January 2021, will be enforced (see that section for clarity).
 Students will have to undergo the testing and quarantine regimen that has been established by Brewster upon return to campus.

 What is the testing and quarantine expectation for a student returning to campus after approved off-campus travel?